Akurdi railway station

 Akurdi Station is a suburban railway station of Pune Suburban Railway.
 The station is in Sector-26 of Nigdi Pradhikaran.
 All suburban (local) trains between Pune Junction–Lonavla, Pune Junction–Talegaon, Shivajinagar–Lonavala, Shivajinagar–Talegaon stop here.
 It is a major local station for students travelling from Pune to D Y Patil College of Engineering, Akurdi and Pimpri-Chinchwad College of Engineering, Nigdi which is at a walking distance.

 Trains

 Six medium-long range trains halt at Akurdi railway station.
 All six are passenger trains.
 Akurdi station has two platforms and a foot overbridge.
 Nearby areas are Ravet, Walhekarwadi, Bijli Nagar and Sector 26, 25, 27, 27A, 28, 29, 30, 32A of Nigdi Pradhikaran.

+Improvements

+Infrastructure upgrades and renovation was taken up in April 2025 as part of Amrit Bharat Station Scheme.
+In 2018, the station got a reservation booth.
+A restaurant on wheels, called Bogie Wogie, was started in December 2024.